NDA II Application Information 2020

 The question paper on General Knowledge will broadly cover the subjects: Physics, Chemistry, General Science, Social Studies, Geography and Current Events. –

 The syllabus given below is designed to indicate the scope of these subjects included in this paper.
 The topics mentioned are not to be regarded as exhaustive and questions on topics of similar nature not specifically mentioned in the syllabus may also be asked.
-Candidate’s answers are expected to show their knowledge and intelligent understanding of the subject.
+The candidate’s answers are expected to show their knowledge and intelligent understanding of the subject.

 Section ‘A’ (Physics)